Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 By creating mapping rule you can specify how KX 13 NodeAliasPath (stored in content item) should be mapped into XbyK page path.
 Rules are ordered.
 The first rule that matches NodeAliasPath will be used.
 You can use variable tokens when creating mapping rules - see below.

+For achieving desired XbyK page path structure, all required folders are automatically created. .

 Examples:

-1. Straightforward copying structure from KX 13 to XbyK:
+1. Direct structure copying from KX 13 to XbyK:
    - Mapping rule:
       - K13 NodeAliasPath: /\{Product\}
       - XbK Page path: /\{Product\}